SparshR21/CODETECH-Task2/README.md

      npm start

 ## Usage
--Register/Login: Access the application by registering or logging in to create or view blog posts.
+- **Register/Login: Access the application by registering or logging in to create or view blog posts.
--Create/Edit Posts: Use the rich text editor to format and publish blog posts.
+- **Create/Edit Posts: Use the rich text editor to format and publish blog posts.
--Comment: Add comments to blog posts to engage with the content.
+- **Comment: Add comments to blog posts to engage with the content.